 The cookware features ergonomic stainless steel handles, and a tough stainless steel and aluminum clad design, flared pouring rims, and a polished finish.
 The included tempered glass lids can withstand temperatures up to three hundred and fifty degrees, while the cookware itself can withstand temperatures up to five hundred and fifty degrees.

 Circulon cookware is not only easy to maintain, versatile, and durable, it’s also reasonably priced.
 But can Circulon cookware go in the oven?
 It can.
 In fact, all of the Circulon pots and pans are oven safe.
 However, this can also depend on specific cookware, in terms of the temperature range.
 As an example, some Circulon cookware features stainless steel handles that can withstand temperatures up to four hundred and seventy-five degrees, while some of their cookware can handle temperatures up to five hundred degrees.
+So for Circulon to be Cookware brands which Are Oven-Friendly!
 Their aluminum cookware can handle temperatures up to just three hundred and fifty degrees due to the silicone handles which are not removable.

 Before you use, make sure you read the included manufacturer’s instructions and temperature guidelines to ensure you use a safe temperature based on the type of cookware you’re using.